-Do I Want to Be a Video Game Designer?
+Should I Become a Video Game Designer?

 Video game designers often work as part of a team to create video games.
-They come up with the games' concepts, characters, setting, story and game play.
+They come up with the games' concepts, characters, setting, story, and game play.
 Designers must work with artists and programmers to create the scripting language and artistic vision for a game.

-|Degree Name||Video game design, computer science*|
+|Degree Field(s)||Video game design or computer science|

 Step 1: Obtain a Bachelor's Degree

-- Join a game design club.
+Join a game design club.
 Some schools have a club designed for students who wish to develop and discuss games outside of the classroom.
 This type of club generally covers all facets of game production, which could be rather useful for future game designers.

-Step 2: Gain Experience
+Step 3: Gain Experience

 Even after completing the required education, getting a job with a game studio can be difficult.
 Since employers require game design experience for most mid-level positions, aspiring game designers need to find ways to get relevant experience.
 Some companies offer internships and co-op positions for prospective designers.
 Small businesses may be willing to hire inexperienced game programmers or artists, which could lead to game design positions later on.

-- Develop a game.
 Game design candidates can get an edge over the competition by designing their own game.
 Students can use free or inexpensive programs to create simple games at first and begin working on more complex projects after grasping the basics.
 Each game can be added to an individual's portfolio and count as design experience.